bogatinovskijasmin/bogatinovskijasmin/_posts/_2020-12-18-Representation-learning.md

 share-img: /assets/img/representation_learning_cover_image.jpg
 tags: [representation learning, Principal Component Analyisis (PCA), Kernel PCA, Dual PCA, Supervised PCA, Isomap, FDA, Multi-dimensional scaling (MDS), Local Linear Embedding (LLE), Laplacian Eigenmaps, Maximal Variance Unfolding (MVU), Nystorms approximations (NA), Stochastic Neigbourhood Embeddings (SNE), t-SNE, Canonical Component Analysis (CCA), Independent Component Analysis (ICA), Autoencoders, Variational Autoencoder (VAE), Reucrrent VAE, Beta VAE, PID VAE, Infomax, Hilber Schmid Statistic (HSIC), Fisher Matrix, Natural Gradient, Maximal Mean Discrepancy (MMD), KL divergence]
 ---
-Representation learning is one of the most crucial aspects when dealing with machine learning problem.
-A good representation has several advantages.
-It allows for using of simple methods.
+A proper representation of a problem is one of the most crucial aspects for the successful application of machine learning techniques on the given problem.
+Representation learning is one of the most important aspects when dealing with a machine learning problem.
+Good representation has several advantages.
+It allows for using simple methods.
 This results in faster training time and better generalization performance.
-Usually there will be few examples that are actually relevant for the predictions (e.g. support vectors in SVM for classification).
-Thus the total time and memory to store the model is smaller.
-This is especially important if the model should be deployed to an invorment where the resource consumption is of great importance and shoul be saved for crucial tasks.
+Usually, there will be few examples that are relevant for the predictions (e.g. support vectors in SVM for classification).
+Thus the total time and memory to store the model are smaller.
+It is especially important if the model should be deployed to an environment where resource consumption is of great importance and should be saved for crucial tasks.
+The process of feature selection also can be seen as one form of learning representation.
+In a sense, we learn which features are relevant in the given context and which are not.

-In general there are two ways how the desriptors of the problem can be used to represent the problem.
-First approach is with encoding of domain knowldege about specific important features of the problem (e.g measurments of gene expressions, some phusical phenomena etc.).
-The second is applying various prespecified functions of the data we refer to as statistic (any function from the data is called statistic).
-For the later, we furter extend the meaning of the word "appliying functions" to "learning functions from the data" (most often with respect to some loss function).
+In general, there are two ways how the descriptors of the problem can be used to represent the problem.
+The first approach is with an encoding of domain knowledge about specific relevant features of the problem (e.g measurements of gene expressions, some physical phenomena etc.).
+The second is applying various prespecified transformation of the data.
+For the later, we further extend the meaning of the word "applying transformation" to "learning transformations from the data" (most often concerning some loss function).

-Many different concepts for representation learning exist e.g. distributed representations (characteristic for languge representation) sparse representation, dimensionality reduction, independent component decomposition, canoncial components extraction, pooling of shared information etc. In the follwoing we are restricting ourselves predominantly to the topic of dimensionality reduction.
+Many different concepts for representation learning exist e.g. distributed representations (characteristic for language representation) sparse representation, dimensionality reduction, independent component decomposition, canonical components extraction, pooling of shared information etc. In the following, we are restricting ourselves predominantly to the topic of dimensionality reduction.
 It is separated into two parts.
-The first part refers to classical dimensionality reduction and representation techniques:
+The first part refers to classical dimensionality reduction and representation techniques.
+The latter part describing deep learning approaches for dimensionality reduction.
+More specifically we will focus on autoencoders, recurrent autoencoders, variational autoencoders and regularized variational autoencoders e.g beta variational autoencoder.

+In the following, we are going to present the following methods:

 1) PCA,